lextira/lextend/README.md

 * http://IP

 ## Contributing
-If you are just starting starting with GitHub, you can follow the very good guide under:
+If you are just starting with GitHub, you can follow this guide:
 * https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940

 ## License